dhruvsainimbm/React-Series/README.md

 ->pass data from parent to child
 ->defined as the attribute in the jsx
 ->work same as argument in the function
+->props are used to pass data via parent to child

+CSS modules ?
+->localized class names to avoid global conflict ->style are scpoped
+->helps in creating component-specific styles ->automatically generates unique class names ->promotes modular and maintainable css
+->it is the best practice to use <filename>.module.css as the css module name.